nadeenAlshibil/Azure-Networking/README.md

 4. A SQL command prompt will be displayed on successful login.
 Enter exit to exit the sqlcmd tool.
 5. Close the connection to myVM by entering exit.

+## Exercice 6: Validate Azure firewall logs:

+### Task 1: Use Log Analytics queries:

+1. In the Azure portal, select All Resources and select your Log Analytics workspace.
+2. Select Logs under General in the Log Analytics workspace page.
+3. Select the blue Get Started button.
+4. In the Example queries window, select Firewalls under All Queries.
+5. Select the Run button under Application rule log data.
+6. In the log query output, verify **mydbserver1.database.windows.net** is listed under FQDN and SQLPrivateEndpoint is listed under RuleCollection.
+	Example:

+### Task 2: Use Azure workbook
+1. Go to [Azure Monitor Workbook for Azure Firewall](https://github.com/Azure/Azure-Network-Security/tree/master/Azure%20Firewall/Workbook%20-%20Azure%20Firewall%20Monitor%20Workbook) and following the instructions on the page